Info

 Parking & Transportation

-Each start line staging area (including the 10K) will have a gear check truck.
-Runners must place their bags in the gear check trucks no later than 6:30am.
+Each start line staging area (excluding the 5K) will have a gear check truck.
+Runners must place their bags in the gear check trucks no later than 15 minutes before your respective race begins.
 Please do not leave valuable items such as phones, wallets, or car keys in checked bags.
-The Mesa Marathon will not be responsible for lost or stolen items.
+The Phoenix Marathon will not be responsible for lost or stolen items.

 Start Chute

-Runners will be directed to line up in the start chutes beginning at 6:30 a.m.
+Runners will be directed to line up in the start chutes beginning 15 minutes before your respective race begins.
 Large markers denoting various paces will line each start chute and runners will be directed to queue in the zone which marks their expected pace.

-Marathon runners will line up near Deer Valley Towne Center on N 31st Avenue.
-Faster pace groups will stage closest to the start line near Behrend Drive, and slower pace groups will stage farther north towards the staging area in the Deer Valley Towne Center parking lot.
+Marathon runners will line up near S Phoenix S Mountain Park.
+Faster pace groups will stage closest to the start line, and slower pace groups will stage farther northwest along S Phoenix S Mountian Park.

 Expo

-The Phoenix Marathon expo will be held on Friday, December 12, 2025 from 9:00 AM - 6:00 PM at Phoenix Convention Center.
+The Phoenix Marathon expo will be held on Friday, December 11, 2026 from 10:00 AM - 6:00 PM at Phoenix Convention Center.
+Paid parking is available downtown near the Convention Center.
+We recommend parking at the East Garage ($20) or using metered street parking ($6 for 5 hours).
 Each runner must present a valid photo ID or a copy of their confirmation email in order to pick-up their bib, timing chip, and race shirt.
 If you are picking up for another runner, do not forget their photo ID (a photocopy or digital copy / picture will be accepted) or a copy of their confirmation email as well.
 Please be ready to confirm the name and date of birth on the bib(s) you are picking up.
+Participants in all four distances (5K, 10 Miler, Half Marathon, and Marathon) must pick up their packet at the Expo.

 Runner Perks